GeraldR63/AstroNavi/README.md

 New 20230222 Printable Sight Reduction Form

-After having had a valid calculation it's possible to print, after pressing the new SRF Button at the Nautical Almanac Form, to print a Sight Reduction For.
+After having had a valid calculation it's possible to print, after pressing the new SRF Button at the Nautical Almanac Form, a Sight Reduction Form.
 So far I remember the data at this sheet is good to have also a fix by using an Universal Plotting Sheet.

 Image below is a scan from the printed sheet.